Food Revolution Network

 2. Tempeh Sausage Stuffing

 Substituting plant-based foods for meat can lead to enormous health benefits.
 Research shows that organic soy products may lower LDL cholesterol levels, reduce inflammation, and, in tempeh’s case, improve digestive health due to its high fiber content.
-In this holiday-worthy side dish recipe, tempeh adds a rich texture when cooked with the whole grain bread.
+In this holiday-worthy side dish recipe, tempeh adds a rich texture when cooked with whole grain bread.
 And the fennel and other spices give it a delectable, aromatic flavor.

 3. Pomegranate Cranberry Sauce